 Our uke program is going strong.

-Now in its seventh year, the Doane Uschool Ukulele Program at John English has introduced over five hundred Gr.
-3 students to this versatile instrument thanks to generous funding fromour school’s parent council (SAC) and support from our teachers and administrators.
+Going into its eighth year, the Doane Uschool Ukulele Program at John English has introduced over five hundred Gr.
+3 students to this versatile instrument thanks to generous funding from our school’s parent council (SAC) and support from our teachers and administrators.

 We also offer two Advanced Lunch Classes on Tuesdays at noon where students who opt to continue can hone their ukulele skills and teachers are invited to learn along with the kids.